ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 Not far from Cavalleria beaches there is a Faro de Cavalleria lighthouse - the most northern point of the island.
 On the way to the lighthouse you could stop to walk around.
 There are a lot of ruins and old military constructions.
-The island was a military base in the past.
+Menorca was a military base in the past.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">